Club 82: Investigation

 In 1953, Club 82 came under police investigation with a potential loss of its liquor license, allegedly orchestrated by vindictive Vito to spite Anna.
 In testifying against her own clubs, Anna stated that the Club 82 was gang-owned.
 Her testimony ostensibly served to shift the blame from solely herself to her husband Vito's associates who had presided over, and allegedly monitored her activities running the club, while Vito was in exile in Italy.

 The State Liquor Authority had previously revoked Club 82's liquor license on account of "disorderly conduct," which was code at the time for infractions involving things like serving alcohol to gay people, or people suspected of being gay.

 Culture

 Although the entertainers were mostly gay, Club 82 catered primarily to heterosexuals.

 Entertainers were reportedly overworked, and the club was frequented by wealthy celebrities:

+Performers

+One prominent performer at Club 82 was Angie Stardust.
+However, in the 1960s, after she began transgender hormone replacement therapy to medically transition, she was fired from Club 82 by the owners.